guiyuanju/codebeats/README.md

-# Piano Keyboard Sound Simulator
+# CodeBeats 🎵

-A Rust-based piano simulator with multiple waveform types that maps your keyboard keys to musical notes, creating a harmonious typing experience optimized for programming workflows.
+CodeBeats is a programming-optimized keyboard music simulator that transforms your coding workflow into a harmonious musical experience.
+Every keystroke becomes a note, creating beautiful melodies while you code.

 ## Features

-- **Real-time Keyboard Mapping**: Every key on your keyboard is mapped to a musical note
+- **🎹 Smart Keyboard Mapping**: Every key mapped to musical notes based on coding frequency
-- **Programming-Optimized**: Common programming keys are mapped to pleasant pentatonic scales
+- **⌨️ Programming-Optimized**: Common keys use pleasant pentatonic scales, quiet enough not to distract
-- **Volume-Aware**: Key frequency determines volume (common keys are quieter)
+- **🎵 Multiple Waveforms**: Electronic (default), Natural piano, Saw, Square, and Cyberpunk synth
-- **Cross-Platform Audio**: Uses `cpal` for low-latency audio output
+- **🔊 Volume Intelligence**: Frequently used keys are quieter to maintain coding flow
-- **Multiple Waveforms**: 5 distinct sound types from natural piano to cyberpunk synth
+- **⚡ Real-time Audio**: Low-latency audio synthesis with ADSR envelopes
-- **ADSR Envelope System**: Advanced attack/decay/sustain/release for natural sound
+- **🌍 Cross-Platform**: Works on macOS, Windows, and Linux
-- **Real-time Switching**: Change waveforms instantly with function keys
+- **🎚️ Command-line Control**: Set your preferred waveform at startup

 ## Quick Start